medvedevgroup/SibeliaZ/README.md

 A note about the repeat masking
 ==============================
-SibeliaZ TwoPaCo currently does not recognize soft-masked characters (i.e. using lowercase characters), so please convert soft-masked repeats to hard-maksed ones (with Ns) if you would like to mask the repeats.
+SibeliaZ and TwoPaCo currently do not recognize soft-masked characters (i.e. using lowercase characters), so please convert soft-masked repeats to hard-maksed ones (with Ns) if you would like to mask the repeats.